CERKO12/StayInn-2.0/README.md

 * Advanced Search Functionality: Users can now effortlessly search for rooms using a specific number of adults and kids, making it easier to find the perfect accommodation options.

-* Improved Pagination Navigation: A new feature in the pagination section allows users to jump directly to a targeted page, significantly improving navigation efficiency.

 * Keyboard Command Feature: To enhance user experience, we've implemented keyboard command functionality for easy navigation and interaction with the platform.

-* Enhanced Sign-Up Visibility: The sign-up button has been redesigned for higher visibility, aiding new users in easily creating an account.
+* Enhanced Sign-Up Visibility: The sign-up page has been redesigned for higher visibility, aiding new users in easily creating an account.

-* Category Button Visual Update: We have enhanced the category button’s visual effects to clearly indicate page changes, ensuring a more intuitive user interface.
+* Images Card Update: We've updated the location photos on the homepage to make the image cards more attractive.

 * Admin Page Layout Redesign: The admin page layout has been completely redesigned for improved usability and management efficiency.